kefeletswe/kefeletswe/README.md

-Team
+TEAM
-Here the user will find staff members qualifications and their pictures
+Here the user will find more information about the staff members qualifications and their pictures.
+The page links well with the navigation bar.The user will find 3 images of the schools employees.